nicschumann/time.nicschumann.co/README.md

 ### Running Average

 The `Running Average` module provides a way to visualize a sequence of windowed averages over time.
 Basically, it provides a way of viewing how the average shifts in time, as a fixed-size window is slid across all of the time entries.
 For example, we might take the window to be 5 days wide, and look at two months of time, sliding the window forward in 1 day increments.
 We'd get two months worth of averages, each averaging over a 5 day window around the day in question.
-This shows us how average experience changes over time, or over criteria.
+This shows us how average experience changes over time, or over

 |state        |completed
 |---          |---